-Throughout the pandemic, service providers and regulators have been impacted by human factors issues that needed attention during crew training or onboard operations.
-Generally, all staff from all departments were at risk of being affected.
-Some of these issues may adversely affect individual and group performance as well as introducing additional safety risks.
+For the past two years, throughout the pandemic, service providers and regulators have been affected by human factor issues that needed attention during crew training or on-board operations.
+Generally, all staff from all departments were at risk of being impacted.
+Some of these issues may adversely affect individual and group performance and introduce additional safety risks.
 Some of the most relevant issues that have been identified throughout this pandemic were: